mdbow22/codeQuiz/README.md

 3. High scores are saved in localStorage so user can compare how they do each time.
 4. App makes use of DOM manipulation using vanilla JS and localStorage to create a one-page app.

+A live demo of the app can be found at https://mdbow22.github.io/codeQuiz/

 ## Screenshots

 Screenshot of the page at initial load: